outbrain/orchestrator-agent/README.md

 ##### Specialized functionality offered by **orchestrator-agent**:

 - Detection of LVM snapshots on MySQL host (snapshots that are MySQL specific)
+- Creation of new snapshots
 - Mounting/umounting of LVM snapshots
+- Detection of DC-local and DC-agnostic snapshots available for a given cluster
+- Transmitting/receiving seed data

 ##### Requirements: